DataStax-Examples/kafka-connector-sink-avro/README.md

 ```

 ### Running
-Now that everything is up and running, it's time to set up the flow of data from Kafka to the DataStax database.
+Now that everything is up and running, it's time to set up the flow of data from Kafka to DataStax Enterprise.

 Create the Kafka Topic named `avro-stream` that the connector will read from.
 ```